ethereum/remix-ide/docs/run_proxy_contracts.md

 ![](images/a-proxy-deploy1-noParams.png)

-Choose Deploy with Proxy.
+Check the box for **Deploy with Proxy**.
 This will create two transactions: one for the implementation (your contract) and the other for the ERC1967 proxy contract.
 You will get two modals to check through:

 ![](images/a-proxy-modal1.png)